delton137/delton137.github.io/_posts/2015-05-05-the-chance-that-a-child-will-have-a-severe-reaction-to-a-vaccine-is-the-same-that-they-will-be-killed-in-school-shooting.md

   - pseudoscience
   - vacination
 ---
-_**Backstory**: Several weeks ago Newsday refused to publish a comment I posted on the article &#8220;[Vaccine court protects &#8216;big pharma](http://www.newsday.com/opinion/letters/letter-vaccine-court-protects-big-pharma-1.10123110)&#8216;&#8221;.
+_**Backstory**: In early 2015, Newsday refused to publish a comment I posted on the article &#8220;[Vaccine court protects &#8216;big pharma](http://www.newsday.com/opinion/letters/letter-vaccine-court-protects-big-pharma-1.10123110)&#8216;&#8221;.
 Having experienced this before (they have a very limited window to submit comments), I decided to rewrite the comment and submit it as an editorial.
 Recently I discovered it [had been published](http://www.newsday.com/opinion/letters/letter-risks-from-vaccines-are-miniscule-1.10190694).
 Unfortunately, the editor removed one of the key points from my piece, and also botched the grammar on the third line, so I am republishing the full piece here, with minor copyediting._

 <!--more-->